Loading profile data...

 Read more:

-In the beginning, it's all too easy to overpromise to clients and undervalue yourself.
+When beginning a freelancing career, it's all too easy to overpromise to prospective clients and undervalue yourself.
 If you start low, you'll stay low.
-So it's essential to know your worth and set your prices competitively.
+So it's essential to know your worth and set your freelance rate competitively.

 Start by asking people in your network who work as freelancers what they charge, or speak to freelancers working for your company.
-Don't be afraid to network with other freelancers and find out a bit more about how they operate.
+Don't be afraid to network with other freelancers and find out a bit more about the pricing structures they use.

 Building relationships with 'competitors' is a great way to share advice and work.
 Many freelance consultants collaborate between themselves and are more than happy to give recommendations to their clients.